zAlfok/ByeSpoilers-Crunchyroll/README.md

 | ![Imagen 11](assets-images/05_2_without.jpg) | ![Imagen 12](assets-images/05_2_with.jpg) |

 ## 📂 Installation
-<p>In order to use the script you should install a script-manager like Violentmonkey, Tampermonkey, etc. To do this you can search on the extension store of your browser:</p>
+<p>In order to use the script you should install a script-manager like Violentmonkey, Tampermonkey, etc. To do this you can search on the extension store of your browser.
+For those mentioned on Chrome/Firefox just click the buttons below to go to their store pages:</p>

  <div align="center">